Jap-Leen/Reddit-Flair-Detector/README.md

 The resulting scores for different stages of pre-processing, features and models can be found above.

 The best accuracy score obtained was of 0.793248945147679.
 The features selected were the combination of Title, Body, Comments and URL.
 The model trained was Linear SVM.
-(Includes pre-processing, without stemming and lemmatization)
+(Includes simple pre-processing, without stemming and lemmatization.)

 ## References